g-song-i/KrsieSource/README.md

 # KrsieSource
 Kubernetes Runtime Security Instrumentation &amp; Enforcement

-This project is inspired by KRSI (Kernel Runtime Security Instrumentation) and KubeArmor to solve runtime security problems in MEC environments, which use Kubernetes orchestration system.
+This project is inspired by KRSI (Kernel Runtime Security Instrumentation) and KubeArmor to solve runtime security problems in Clou-native environments, which use Kubernetes orchestration system.

 * TEST ENVIRONMENT

 0. REQUIREMENTS

-   - Kernel Version 5.7+
+   - Kernel Version 5.7+ (for BPF-LSM)
    - Docker Version 20.10+
+   - Kubernets Version 1.20+
    - GoLang 1.19+
    - Python 3.8+

 1. GIVE ROLE TO MASTER NODE

 To test some scenarios successfully, we assume that we can deploy test containers to master node.
-To do this, you need to run the code below:
+To do this, you need to run the codes below:

 Check your control-plane node if it is tainted using a command below:
 ```